abraaod/Raytracing/README.md

 ##### [Abraão Vitor Lopes Dantas and Henrique David de Medeiros](#author)

-# Project 3 - Ray-Sphere Intersection
+# Project 4 - Integrators and Materials

 This is a project to Computer Graphics I class (DIM0451-UFRN).

-In this project, it was necessary to make the rays generated in project 02 hit the spheres that was defined in project's scene in xml.
+In this project, it was necessary to:

-Implementation of the infrastructure of Primitive and Surfel classes.
-(Abraão and Henrique)
+1. Rearrange the project structure and implement classes and methods suggested by the professor; (Abraão and Henrique)

-Implementation of the intersection equation, between rays and sphere, from the values in the camera's rays object.
+2. Implement a `Material` class and and a derived `FlatMaterial` class that allows to specify a RGB color that will affect any object that comes afterwards the material tag; (Henrique)
+3. Implement a `Integrator` class and the derived `FlatIntegrator` class, which implements the color assignment algorithm.
 (Abraão)

-Insertion of the equation in the generation of rays along the spheres, as well as the printing on the output file.
-(Henrique)

 ## Compile